 - Sufficient space is also a factor.
 When designing solar for a particular roof, the panels must be arranged not to cover up vents, skylights, chimneys, etc. Often the limiting factor on system size is the available roof space.

-- You can learn a lot about your site’s possible power output from the PV Watts website where you put in your address then draw a solar system on your roof and see what is possible.
+- You can learn about your site’s possible power output from the PV Watts website or from Google Project Sunroof online tool.

 For an accurate cost estimate of solar for your home, a solar installer should visit your home to measure solar exposure and roof space, evaluate your electric breaker panel, evaluate your site, make a plan for panel locations, wire runs, inverters, production meter, and any other components.
 They will discuss with you any site specific concerns or factors that affect cost.